oracle/oci-mlflow/docs/source/authentication.rst

 Now all http request sent by mlflow sdk to tracking server will be injected with OCI signer and authenticated/authorized by the Authorizer Function via API Gateway.
-Only the authenticated oci credentials and authorized groups/dynamic groups can have access to the tracking server.
+Only the authenticated oci credentials and authorized groups/dynamic groups from ``GROUP_IDS`` can have access to the tracking server.
 Once the validation succeeds, the request will be routed to the backend tracking server.